spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 * [DockerHub config file](../../main/resources/global_vars/docker_hub.yml) with DockerHub credentials
 * AWS files: _credentials_ and _config_, located in ~/.aws folder are needed for AWS account access (access keys and profiles details)

-Note that whilst this project will create a simple Docker image and lunch EC2 instance, changes to the project may be required for additional behaviors.
+Note that whilst this project will create a simple Docker image and launch EC2 instance, changes to the project may be required for additional behaviors.

 <a name="prerequisites-part-#2"></a>